KxSystems/docs-v1/docs/cloud/aws/index.md

 rank cloud-services providers:

 1. Amazon Web Services
-2. Google Cloud Platform
+1. Microsoft Azure
-3. Microsoft Azure
+1. Google Cloud Platform

 This is partly due to the fact that Amazon was first to market, and partly because of their strong global data-center presence and rich